Michelle Karshan and staff and participants of Alternative Chance/Chans Altenativ in Haiti

 CONTACT US

-Alternative Chance Brochure in plain format
+Brochure in plain format

-Alternative Chance/Chans Altenativ 3rd Annual Awards & Fundraising Dinner
+Annual Awards & Benefit Dinner

 June 2006 Note on Our Work